Loukious/TikTokStreamKeyGenerator/README.md

 - Google Chrome browser
 - Game tag ID
 - Logged into TikTok LIVE studio at least once
-- Have TikTok LIVE studio access (although minor changes can be made to the script to bypass this requirement)
+- Have TikTok LIVE studio access or Live access (use spoofing if you don't have access to TikTok LIVE studio)

 ## Installation
 Either use the provided executable or follow the steps below to run the script.